kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Janolus sp.
 Tags			nudibranch 2014
-Description		As larva nudibranchs have shells, but it's shed when they mature.
+Description		As larva nudibranchs have shells, but shed it when they mature.
 Shells are heavy and make moving around difficult.
 Most molluscs use the shell as a primary defence, but nudibranchs have developed other teqniques for protection, such as toxic secretion.
 A few make their own poisons, but most utilize the toxic metabolites from what they eat.

 DSC04884.jpg